jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-07.md

 ---
 heading: Ezekiel 7
-title: "The Anunnaki Speak"
+title: "The Coming of the End"
-description: "In year 30, month 4, day 5, I was among the captives by the river of Chebar"
+description: "You son of man, the end is come upon the four corners of the land."
 weight: 16
 c: "firebrick"
 ---